 apt install keydb-pro-sentinel

-When keydb-server is set up as a service you can start, stop and check status via:
+When keydb-server or keydb-pro-server is set up as a service you can start, stop and check status via:

 $ sudo service keydb-server status $ sudo service keydb-server start $ sudo service keydb-server stop